About the Data

 Note: Given inconsistent coding of transfusions at the hospital level after the implementation of ICD-10 and less risk of maternal mortality for transfusion-only patients, as of October 1, 2022, these measures are no longer reported for patients whose only indicant of SMM was a transfusion.
 This will result in a decrease of SMM rates statewide.

-More information about the AIM initiative may be read here: What is AIM?
+More information about the AIM initiative can be found here: What is AIM?

-Maternal and newborn data were inclusive of hospitalizations from October 1, 2019, to September 30, 2022.
-All data records were pulled by SCRFA as of August 07, 2023.
-These data were restricted to only deliveries and births occurring in SC birthing facilities (i.e., data for births and deliveries to SC residents occurring outside the state of SC, at home, or in a freestanding birthing center were not included).
+Maternal and newborn data were inclusive of hospitalizations from April 1, 2021, to March 31, 2024.
+SCRFA pulled all data records as of October 7, 2024.
+These data were restricted to only deliveries and births occurring in SC birthing facilities (i.e., data for births and deliveries among SC residents occurring outside the state of SC, at home, or in a freestanding birthing center were not included).

 The maternal and newborn data were derived from three sources:

-South Carolina Revenue and Fiscal Affairs Office, Health and Demographics, all-payer uniform billing data for inpatient discharges (UB-04)In this report, all available information of births and pregnancies were obtained from UB-04 and birth records data.
-Birth data from birth records were linked to UB-04 newborn hospitalization data, and UB-04 maternal delivery data was linked to maternal pregnancy data from the birth record.
+South Carolina Revenue and Fiscal Affairs Office, Health and Demographics, all-payer uniform billing data for inpatient discharges (UB-04)To maximize information, this report links birth and pregnancy data from birth records to UB-04 delivery and newborn hospitalization records.

-The Joint Commission PC-02 measure does not require this linkage of maternal hospital events with vital statistics, as some states are not set up for this level of data sharing.
-Linking newborn and maternal delivery UB-04 hospital data with birth records allows maximum use of the available data for newborn and maternal measures with improved accuracy of results.
+The Joint Commission PC-02 measure does not require this linkage of obstetric hospital events with vital statistics, as some states are not set up for this level of data sharing.
+Linking newborn and delivery patient's UB-04 hospital data with birth records allows maximum use of the available data for newborn and maternal measures with improved accuracy of results.

 What do these SCBOI data represent?

-The data reflect point-in-time UB-04 data provided by individual hospitals to the SC Revenue and Fiscal Affairs Office (SCRFA) as of August 07, 2023, and may differ from a review of internal hospital medical records.
+The data reflect point-in-time UB-04 data provided by individual hospitals to the SC Revenue and Fiscal Affairs Office (SCRFA) as of October 7, 2024.
+They may differ from a review of internal hospital medical records.

-Notes: All data presented for FFY 2022 are preliminary.
-Outcomes presented as of Q2 2020 occurred during the COVID-19 pandemic; caution should be taken when comparing these rates to prior.
+Notes: All data presented for Q1 2024 are preliminary.
+Outcomes presented from Q2 2021 to Q2 2023 occurred during the COVID-19 pandemic emergency; caution should be taken when comparing these rates to other quarters.
+Due to missing data linkages, the percentage of Medicaid may be higher than reported.

 What accounts for differences in denominators?